SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 for the logger data is not populated.
 If the LOGGER_RCOUNT value is also NULL then no logger data exists to match against the manual water level.

-#### V_SYS_CLIMATE_MARK_ACTIVE

-For Climate Station locations, this view examines its associated temporal data (summarized in D_INTERVAL_SUMMARY) to determine whether it has been updated within a specified time period, marking it active or inactive.
-The default time period is stored in S_CONSTANT as DEF_ACTIVE_CLIMATE.

 #### V_SYS_CONST_ELEV_RANGE

 Returns the value of the constant SYS_ELEV_RANGE as specified in S_CONSTANT.
 This uses the